 The primary purpose of our orientation program is to introduce new students and their families to the SUNY Oneonta community.
-Students and their families will have the opportunity to meet and talk with a variety of academic and student support personnel.
+Students will have the opportunity to meet and talk with a variety of academic and student support personnel.
 Students will meet other students and begin the process of making the transition to their new environment.
-Along with this fostered interaction, students will receive academic information, engage in individualized academic advisement, register for courses, be assigned an advisor, and receive a SUNY Oneonta student identification card.
+Along with this fostered interaction, students will receive academic information, engage in individualized academic advisement, and receive a SUNY Oneonta student identification card.

-Students accepted for the Fall term attend either a Summer Orientation session or the August Orientation session immediately prior to the start of classes.
+Students accepted for the Fall term attend the August Orientation session immediately prior to the start of classes.
 Students accepted for the Spring term attend orientation in January prior to the beginning of classes.